Study + Internship in London: London South Bank University Available Sessions

 - Accounting , Advertising , Arts , Broadcasting , Business Management , Communication , Computer Science , Culture , Data Management , Design , Economics , Engineering , Exercise , Finance , Health , Hospitality , Information Technology (IT) , International Relations , Journalism , Law , Life Sciences & Resource Management , Marketing , Mathematics , Media Technology , Museum Studies , NGO & Development , Non Profit Administration , Performing Arts , Political Science , Psychology , Public Relations , Publishing , Sales , Social Services , Sports Science , Sustainability , Theatre , Tourism , Visual & Digital Arts

 You'll enroll in 1 internship seminar course that includes an academic seminar and an internship placement, and 2-3 elective courses at LSBU with the option to enroll in a London-focused course specifically designed for study abroad students.
+The academic structure below lists a small sample of the hundreds of courses available.
+You will have access to introductory, intermediate and advanced courses in a variety of subject areas.
+See below for information how to access LSBU’s Course (Module) Directory for a full list of courses.

 Your internship seminar meets for 30 seminar hours and you'll spend a minimum of 130 hours at your internship placement.
 Please note, while 130 placement hours are the minimum required to earn academic credit, UK employers expect students to work an average of 12-15 hours per week, which amounts to 130-320 placement hours over the course of the semester.
 Together, your seminar and internship placement are worth 4 credits.
 Courses at LSBU are worth 4 credits.
 You may earn 16 credits (up to 240 contact hours).